John Pickard (American actor): Career

 Other appearances were on Tales of the Texas Rangers, Dick Powell's Zane Grey Theatre, Yancy Derringer, Wagon Train, Johnny Ringo, Tales of Wells Fargo, The Texan, The Rebel, Laramie, The Rifleman, Empire, Rawhide, The Wild Wild West, and The Virginian.
 From 1960 to 1975, he appeared in twelve episodes of the long-running CBS Western, Gunsmoke, with James Arness, who in 1955 had beaten out Pickard for the series lead as Marshal Matt Dillon.

 In 1959, Pickard was cast, uncredited, as a Mississippi River pirate in the episode "The Unwilling" of the NBC Western series, Riverboat, starring Darren McGavin and Burt Reynolds.
 In the story line, businessman Dan Simpson, played by Eddie Albert, attempts to open a general store in the American West despite a raid from river pirates who stole from him $20,000 in merchandise.
 Debra Paget is cast in this episode as Lela Russell, and Russell Johnson, as Darius.

 In 1961, Pickard had brief recurring role of Sergeant Major Murdock in the short-lived CBS Western Gunslinger, starring Tony Young.

 In addition to roles in Westerns, Pickard also guest starred in several dramatic series.
 He made four appearances on Perry Mason, all as law-enforcement officials, with one episode reuniting him with Walter Reed from their 1951 serial.
-Other television series' included Lassie, The Twilight Zone, Ben Casey, Ironside, Mission: Impossible, and Cannon.
+Other television series included Lassie, The Twilight Zone, Ben Casey, Ironside, Mission: Impossible, and Cannon.

 In 1969, he appeared as Frank Ross in another John Wayne film, True Grit.
-Pickard's final on-screen appearances was in a 1987 episode of the CBS detective series, Simon and Simon.
+Pickard's final on-screen appearances was in a 1987 episode of the CBS detective series, Simon & Simon.